EventStore/documentation/docs/server/v5/http-api/reading-streams.md

 :::: code-group
 ::: code Request

-<<< @/docs/server/v5/http-api/sample-code/read-event.sh#curl
+<<< @/docs/server/v5/http-api/sample-code/read-event.sh
 :::
 ::: code Response

-<<< @/docs/server/v5/http-api/sample-code/read-event.sh#response
+<<< @/docs/server/v5/http-api/sample-code/read-event.json
 :::
 ::::

 ## Feed paging

 The next step in understanding how to read a stream is the `first`/`last`/`previous`/`next` links within a stream.
-EventStoreDB supplies these links so you can read through a stream, and they follow the pattern defined in [RFC 5005](http://tools.ietf.org/html/rfc5005).
+EventStoreDB supplies these links, so you can read through a stream, and they follow the pattern defined in [RFC 5005](http://tools.ietf.org/html/rfc5005).

 In the example above the server returned the following `links` as part of its result: